tomlurge/visionion/README.md

 You wouldn't put them all together in one table if you used an RDBMS but that's okay with a document centric store like MongoDB since there is no performance penalty to pay for scarcely populated objects.
 OTOH MongoDB as a typical NoSQL store provides no joins which means that for retrieval purposes it can be very beneficial to have all data in one big table.
 That one big table for all relay types has the additional advantage of providing maximum extensibility and malleability.
-MongoDB will never complain if some documents inserted to it suddenly contain a new field or arre missing another one.
+MongoDB will never complain if some documents inserted to it suddenly contain a new field or are missing another one.
 It couldn't be easier to add new data types, change data sources or modify value spaces.
 The client side code can instantly access these new fields (at least as soon as it knows how to ask for them).

 	in			code	description					type	subtype	aggregation	valuespace +----------+-------+---------------------------+--------+------+-----------+----------
-	bgmed		_ID		document ID					string			[*]			fingerprint+span+date eg 'fingerprint-1-YYYYMMDDHH'
+	bgmed		_id		document ID					string			[*]			fingerprint+span+date eg 'fingerprint-1-YYYYMMDDHH'
 	bgmed		nid		node id						string			-			Tor fingerprint bgmed		nick	nickname					string			mode		nickname of relay bgmed		date	datetime					string			-			start of the time span that this document describes